Devoter/synchrozine/README.md

 [![Build Status](https://travis-ci.com/Devoter/synchrozine.svg?branch=master)](https://travis-ci.com/Devoter/synchrozine)

 Synchrozine is an instrument for synchronization of multiple goroutines over a single channel.
-It contains the main channel (`chan error`), [WaitGroup](https://golang.org/pkg/sync/#WaitGroup) for complete synchronization and receivers a channels list to send finish signals to goroutines.
+It provides the main channel (`chan error`), as well as tools for complete synchronization and receivers a channels list to send finish signals to goroutines.

 Synchrozine supports the startup synchronization and thread-safe injections.